Written by Divinity Nutra, Updated on February 25, 2023

 The prestigious Curcuma longa root is one of the most beneficial medicinal herbs of our time.
 This member of the ginger family contains turmeric, a robust rhizome with numerous healing properties.

 Widely used in southern Thai and Indian cuisine, turmeric is now getting recognition as more than just a kitchen spice.
-But, does turmeric help with depression, anxiety, and stress relief?
+But, does turmeric help with anxiety, depression, and stress relief?

 Turmeric for Depression and Anxiety

-Recent studies on the benefits of turmeric allude to the possibility that it may also serve as a complementary treatment to several neurological disorders.
+Recent studies on the benefits of turmeric allude to the possibility that it may also serve as a complementary treatment for several neurological disorders.
 Researchers believe curcumin can help prevent Alzheimer’s disease, reduce symptoms of epilepsy, and delay the onset of other neurodegenerative conditions.

 Before we dive into the studies and turmeric’s mechanism of action, let’s look at anxiety and depression in a bit more detail.